 I served as a teacher for 24 years in the state of New Mexico in both public and Bureau Operated Schools under the Department of the Interior; where I taught various grade levels at the elementary, junior high and high school.
 I also served as head teacher at Wingate High School and Education Specialist (School Improvement) in Tuba City, AZ.
 I am currently the Curriculum, Instruction and Assessment Education Specialist in Window Rock, AZ.
 I have been with the Bureau of Indian Education, Navajo District, for seven years.

-SUSAN ESTRADA - Member at large
+SUSAN ESTRADA - Member

 Susan Estrada is an enrolled member of the Mesa Grande Band of Mission Indians.
 Her mother was born in Tulsa, Oklahoma and her father's families are Tohono O'odham, Quechan, and Iipay.
 Susan graduated from San Francisco State University with a bachelor's degree in Sociology.
 Her research focus was indigenous research methods and their implications in forming reflexive educational structures.
 She is currently completing her master’s degree in Elementary Education at the University of New Mexico, Gallup.
 Her current focus is the historical and current purpose of education and schooling.
 Susan has experience providing preschool literacy intervention, afterschool enrichment programs for at-risk middle school students, and charter school management.
 Through working closely with top instructional directors of Education Management Systems and Pathways in Education, she is well versed in daily functions of a charter school as well as high-level decision-making of school finances, staffing, instruction and facilities.
 She currently teaches 5th grade at Juan de Onate, where she works to connect her passion for rich curriculum in a way that honors the backgrounds and strengths of her students.